jbussdieker/puppet-whisper/README.md

 ## Usage

-To install Whisper from the operating system package
+To install Whisper with the default parameters

 ```puppet
 class { 'whisper': }
 ```

-Installing from source
+Installing a specific version

 ```puppet
 class { 'whisper':